editorial partner Liberte! Friedrich Naumann Foundation

 Economy

-Is Labor Market About Conflict or Creating Value?
+Is Labor Market about Conflict or Creating Value?

 Anthropologist Clifford Geertz famously described culture as a web of narratives.
 The way societies understand the labor market is one such narrative — and it matters, because the story we choose shapes how we regulate and manage economic life.